U.S. flag

 DHS Climate Change Initiatives

 The DHS Climate Change Action Group (CCAG), comprised of senior officials from across the Department, is focused on uniting, refocusing, and elevating the Department’s efforts to tackle the climate crisis.
-In 2021, the Department developed the 2021 Climate Action Plan and 2021 Strategic Framework for Addressing Climate Change, which the CCAG oversees.
+In 2024, the Department updated our Climate Adaptation Plan to further the objectives originally outlined in the 2021 Climate Action Plan and 2021 Strategic Framework for Addressing Climate Change, which the CCAG oversees.
 For more information about DHS’ climate actions go to the DHS Actions: Climate Change site.

 Who can I contact with an environmental justice concern or question?